 Do you want to browse the RGraph source code or watch the development?
 RGraph is now available via a GitHub repository and you should feel free to star the project so that you can easily keep an eye on it!

 Various documentation that doesn't fit elsewhere.
-This is worth reading as it lists a number of small things that you may or may not come across and which have answers that aren't immediately obvious.
+This is worth reading as it lists several small things that you may or may not come across and which have answers that aren't immediately obvious.

 An HTML5 canvas reference